-We provide treatments for knee pain and knee injuries from our physical therapy clinics throughout New York, New Jersey, Connecticut, Massachusetts, and New Hampshire.
+We provide treatments for knee pain and knee injuries from our physical therapy clinics throughout Manhattan NYC, New York, New Jersey, Connecticut, Massachusetts, and New Hampshire.
 Fill out the form above, or contact a clinic near you to speak with a Professional Physical Therapist and knee pain specialist today.

 Professional PT will deliver relevant and timely information on the benefits and impact of Physical Therapy, right to your inbox.
 Subscribe today to stay informed on all things from Professional Physical Therapy!